 Educating the community and providing an array of sustainable solid waste management options is important in maintaining the overall health and sustainability of our community.
 We ask residents to learn about and commit to proper recycling - recycling that correctly sorts recycling items into blue bins for co-mingled glass, cans and recyclable plastics, and yellow bins for clean paper and cardboard.
 Proper recycling, in contrast to "wishful" recycling (putting items one hopes will be recycled" into the recycling bin reduces the contamination, making the recycled products more valuable and viable in the recycled market.
 As they say, "When in doubt, throw it out!"
 The graphic below lists items that can be placed in the blue and yellow bin.

 The Solid Waste Authority also offers residents the opportunity to properly dispose of household hazardous waste and other uncommon items that require a special disposal process at the local waste transfer station located on SW 4th Avenue, adjacent to Miller Park.
 Items that require special disposal include: batteries, electronics, paint cans, pesticides containers and tattered US flags.

-PACE (Property Assessed Clean Energy) is a financing platform which eliminates the barrier of high upfront costs by allowing property owners to pay off energy efficient and/or green energy improvements through an assessment on their property tax bill.
+PACE (Property Assessed Clean Energy) is a financing platform that reduces the barrier to making property improvements which address energy efficiency, green energy or hurricane wind mitigation by allowing property owners to finance these type of home or building improvements through an voluntary non ad valorem assessment on their property tax bill.
 Now residents have access to the following programs:

 - Alliance | NRG (Florida Pace Funding Agency)